-I am a writer, a teacher, a lover of language based in Phoenix, Arizona.
+I am a writer, teacher, runner, and avid photographer of kittens based in Phoenix, Arizona.
 I received my Ph.D. in English from the University of Delaware in May of 2016.
 In addition to Delaware, I have taught at major universities across the United States, from George Mason, to the University of Houston, to the University of Arizona.
-This Fall of 2017 I am making the move to teach at Xavier College Prep, a prestigious college preparatory school here in Phoenix.
+This Fall of 2017 I am making the move to teach at Xavier College Prep, a prominent college preparatory school here in Phoenix.

-I grew up in the northwest Chicago suburbs.
-After receiving my Bachelor’s degree in English from the University of Illinois with concentrations in early twentieth-century American literature and a minor in Philosophy, I moved to Austin, Texas.
-Interested in taking a few years off before graduate school, I unexpectedly developed a successful career in finance.
-Over a period of eight years I progressed from underwriting loans, to executing transactions in excess of $350 million for Wall Street firms, to serving as Vice President for a national company where I managed an office of fifty-five people.
+My path here began in the northwest Chicago suburbs, where I grew up in the land of windy, icy winters, and hot, humid summers.
+After receiving my Bachelor’s degree in English from the University of Illinois with a concentration in literature and a minor in Philosophy, I moved to Austin, Texas.
+While taking a few years off before graduate school, I unexpectedly developed a successful career in real estate finance.
+Over a period of eight years I progressed from underwriting loans, to executing transactions in excess of $350 million for Wall Street firms, to serving as Vice President for a national banker where I managed an office of fifty-five people.

 Eventually, however, I recognized that my deep desire to study literature endured.
-I wanted to learn more about literature and writing, and to help others master the integrated skills of reading, writing, and thinking.
-I enrolled in the Master of Arts in English program at the University of Houston, where I studied themes of race and imperialism in writers like Nathaniel Hawthorne, Herman Melville, and Catherine Maria Sedgwick.
-I continued my studies at the University of Delaware. here I expanded my disciplinary focus to consider the interaction between early American visual and literary cultures.
-At Delaware I also began to study Native American literatures, and how Native Americans adapted and resisted European writing and narrative forms.
-I finished my doctoral dissertation, "Printing Indians and the Imperial Contest in America" in 2016.
-The project was supported by a short-term research fellowships at the American Antiquarian Society and the Winterthur Museum and Library, as well a twelve-month dissertation fellowship at the Smithsonian American Art Museum in Washington, DC.
+I wanted to learn more about literature and writing, and to help others master the interrelated skills of reading, writing, and thinking.
+I enrolled full-time in the Master of Arts in English program at the University of Houston, where I learned to study discourses of race and imperialism in writers like Herman Melville and Catherine Maria Sedgwick.